What is a Pipelayer, Plumber, Pipefitter, or Steamfitter Helper?

 - Pipefitter

-In the United States, there were 55,500 jobs for Pipelayer, Plumber, Pipefitter, or Steamfitter Helper in 2016.
+In 2016, there was an estimated number of 55,500 jobs in the United States for Pipelayer, Plumber, Pipefitter, or Steamfitter Helper.
 New jobs are being produced at a rate of 18.6% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Pipelayer, Plumber, Pipefitter, or Steamfitter Helper by 2026.
 There will be an estimated 9,500 positions for Pipelayer, Plumber, Pipefitter, or Steamfitter Helper per year.

 The states with the most job growth for Pipelayer, Plumber, Pipefitter, or Steamfitter Helper are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Alaska, Idaho, or Hawaii.
 These states have the worst job growth for this type of profession.

-Pipelayer, Plumber, Pipefitter, or Steamfitter Helper Average Salary
+What is the Average Salary of a Pipelayer, Plumber, Pipefitter, or Steamfitter Helper

 Pipelayer, Plumber, Pipefitter, and Steamfitter Helpers who work in Alaska, Missouri, or Hawaii, make the highest salaries.

-How much do Pipelayer, Plumber, Pipefitter, and Steamfitter Helpers make in different U.S. states?
+Below is a list of the median annual salaries for Pipelayer, Plumber, Pipefitter, and Steamfitter Helpers in different U.S. states.

 State | Annual Mean Salary |